 Winners and Finalists

-All entries will be judged on composition, imagination, relevance to theme, and creativity of content by a panel of artists, teachers, photographers, and attorneys at Bousquet Holstein PLLC.
+All entries will be judged on composition, imagination, relevance to theme, and creativity of content by a panel of artists, staff, and attorneys at Bousquet Holstein PLLC.

 Our judges will review all photographs submitted and select 20 finalists, including our first, second, and third place winners.
 The 20 finalists, their families and teachers will be notified and invited to an exclusive finalist reception hosted at the Everson Museum, where we will showcase their photographers and announce our winners.
 The place winners will receive their scholarships at the ceremony.
 This event will take place in early November, before the Thanksgiving holiday.